Daopz/Challenge_Vagrant-Docker-Ansible-MariaDB/README.md

-# Ansible Vagrant profile for Docker
+# Vagrant,Ansible,Docker and MariaDB Challenge.
 ## Background

 This Vagrant profile provisions, build and manage a linux instance (Centos 7) with Docker then it uses Ansible to build and run a MariaDB container.